yos1up/scratch2cpp/README.md

     * use `ask ... and wait` block to get a value from standard input.
 (The value will be stored in `answer` )

-    * use `say ...` block to output a value to standard output.
+    * use `say ...` block to output a line to standard output.

     * use `stop ...` block to terminate your program in the middle of the script.